dragitz/dupe_editor/README.md

 Basically I wrote this because I wanted to find potential bugs/exploits in either gmod itself or addons, which I did !

-SOOO, some features are purely made for myself like ``Remove bottom 5% smallest props`` if you find it, don't click it, because it will calculate all ``Mins`` and ``Maxs`` of all entities in a dupe, and remove the smallest.
+SOOO, some features are purely made for myself like ``Remove bottom 5% smallest props`` if you find it, don't click it, because it will calculate all ``Mins`` and ``Maxs`` of all entities in a dupe, and remove the smallest bottom 5%.

 Stuff like that